linkmalloc/proudbisayabai.ph/_posts/2026-02-26-marcos-inaugurates-pag-abot-center-for-homeless-in-liloan.md

 Tourism Secretary Christina Frasco, Rep. Vincent Franco Frasco of Cebu’s 5th District, Liloan Mayor Aljew Fernando Frasco and Liloan Vice Mayor Margarita Frasco were also present.

-Officials said the processing center aims to provide coordinated services for individuals and families living on the streets and to connect them with long-term government assistance programs
+Officials said the processing center aims to provide coordinated services for individuals and families living on the streets and to connect them with long-term government assistance programs.

+Photo from PCO